Ansys Fluent#

 Usage#

-The (graphical) Fluent launcher is started by the command fluent.
+.
 Here, you have to specify the properties of the simulation run: 3D or 2D, single or double precision, meshing or solver mode, and serial or parallel mode.
-When using Fluent in a batch job, all these properties have to be specified on the command line, e.g.

-This launches a 3D, double-precision simulation.
-For a 2D, single-precision simulation 2dsp has to be specified.
-With the -g option, no GUI or graphics are launched.
-If your simulation should produce graphical output, e.g. plot of convergence history in PNG or JPEG format, -gu -driver null has to be used instead.
+If your simulation should produce graphical output, e.g. plot of convergence history in PNG or JPEG format, -gu -driver null

-The number of processes is defined by the -t option.
-This number corresponds to the number of physical CPU cores that should be used.
 Using SMT threads is not recommended.
-The hostnames of the compute nodes and the number of processes to be launched on each node have to be specified in a host list via the -cnf option.
-Please refer to the sample script below for more information.
+The hostnames of the compute nodes and the number of processes to be launched on each node have to be

-For more information about the available parameters, use fluent -help.
+For more information about the available parameters, use fluent -help

 Journal files#

-For Ansys Fluent, submitting the .cas file is not sufficient to run a simulation on a parallel cluster.
-For a proper simulation run using a batch job, a simple journal file (.jou) is required to specify the solution steps.
+file is not sufficient to run a simulation on a parallel cluster.
+For a proper simulation run using a batch job, a simple journal file (.jou

 The steps are specified with TUI commands that are specific to Ansys Fluent.
 Details on these commands can be found in the Ansys Fluent documentation, Part II: Solution Mode; Chapter 2: Text User Interface (TUI).